BigSamu/OpenSearch_Change_Set_Create_Action/DEVELOPER_GUIDE_DRAFT.md

 ## Register Your Own GitHub App

-Registering your own GitHub App is necessary in order to give your forked Action repository the write permissions necessary to commit a changeset file to the forked repository.
+Registering your own GitHub App is necessary in order to give your forked Workflow repository the write permissions necessary to commit a changeset file to the test repository you will create in a later step.
+The following subsections walk through the process of registering your own App.

 ### Initiate the Process